The power of your daily standup questions

 • Any long-term concerns or implications here?

 Designers are critical members of the dev team.
-On a day-to-day basis, they may be reviewing project requirements and user stories to understand the goals of a particular feature.
+They review project requirements and user stories to understand the goals of a particular feature.
 They research user behavior to inform design decisions.
 And they collaborate closely with engineers to make sure the final product is consistent with the user experience they designed.

-If your designers are not aligned with the rest of the team, stuck, blocked, or overwhelmed; then your goals and timeline will be at risk.
+If your designers aren’t aligned with the rest of the team or feel stuck, blocked, or overwhelmed, your goals and timeline will be at risk.

 Standup questions for designers